COLLEGE OF RADIOLOGIC TECHNOLOGY

 The College of Radiologic Technology is offered in response to the need of the country for medical imaging technologists who are competent to deliver the full spectrum of Radiologic Technology services required in Modern Health Care.

-A top-quality college which produces quality graduates trained according to established standards and requirements of Radiologic Technology
+A top-quality college that produces quality graduates trained according to established standards and requirements of Radiologic Technology

 To equip graduates with the necessary knowledge, skills, and attitudes that will enable them to become globally competent Radiologic Technologists.

-To produce graduates who commits in promoting the value of pursuing life-long learning through research, continuing education, and clinical practice.
+To produce graduates who commits to promoting the value of pursuing life-long learning through research, continuing education, and clinical practice.